WHAT IS A COLLECTIVE?

-The Queer Collective is comprised of Capilano University students who are queer, trans or allied with queer and trans causes and goals.
+The queer students collective is comprised of Capilano University students who are queer, trans or allied with queer and trans causes and goals.
 The collective meets regularly to provide support, discuss relevant issues and organize events both on and off campus.

 WHAT WE DO

-In the past, the Queer Collective has hosted on and off campus socials, guest speakers, trans awareness week events, information tables in the cafeteria and open houses.
+In the past, the queer students collective has hosted on and off campus socials, guest speakers, trans awareness week events, information tables in the cafeteria and open houses.

 The collective is entirely inclusive and open to all students, although allies are not able to vote on proposed resolutions.

 QUEER RESOURCE CENTRE